 However, there is equally compelling evidence to support the belief of a growing number of doctors and organizations that “MSG is poison, it’s causing widespread disease and it ought to be banned.”

 What is MSG, really?

 What is it doing in our food, and to our bodies?

 What about its effects in pregnancy and on young children?

 MSG, or monosodium glutamate, is the sodium salt of glutamic acid, a non-essential amino acid common in many foods and naturally present in our bodies.
 (Glutamic acid refers to the amino acid when it is dissolved in liquid; as such it has a negative charge.
 When glutamic acid is combined with a positively charged salt to form a molecule (like MSG), it’s referred to as glutamate.)

-What is the role of glutamic acid in our bodies?
+The role of glutamic acid in the body

 Don’t be deceived by the “non-essential” designation of this amino acid.
 This simply indicates that the human body can manufacture it out of other amino acids.
 Glutamic acid actually plays a crucial role in our nervous system.

 Glutamic acid acts as a nerve cell messenger molecule, or neurotransmitter.
 Neurotransmitters are chemicals responsible for transmitting a signal from a neuron to another cell.
 Their proper functioning is necessary for the body to accomplish nearly any process.